ma-ji/amgps/_pages/assignments.md

 A substantial part of the replication plan will go to your final replication report.
 The contents of the plan may vary, but they should include (but not limited to):

 1. Significance of replicating the article(s) and your novel contribution.
-2. Analysis of the original article from a) theorization, b) research design (e.g., hypothesis and operationalization), c) analysis methods, d) results and conclusions, e) data management and documentation.
+2. Analysis of the original article from: a) theorization, b) research design (e.g., hypothesis and operationalization), c) analysis methods, d) results and conclusions, e) data management and documentation ([data management checklist](https://utexas.qualtrics.com/jfe/form/SV_9KqVV6FMxAcW5lY)).
 3. Replication plan: How are you going to replicate and extend the original study?
 You can develop the plan using the structure for analyzing the original article.
 	- The following components are required in your replication plan: (a) descriptive statistics, (b) hypothesis testing, (c) regression analysis.
 	- The following methods are optional in replication: qualitative interviews and coding, additional surveys.
 4. Expected results in comparison to original article.
 5. Knowledge necessary for replicating the article and your learning plan.
+You may not understand all the analysis methods used in the original article, set a plan to learn the new knowledge.
 6. Effective teamwork and project management plan.

 ### 4.1.3 Present your replication plan